-When we met Ed Redden last year, he had submitted six failed applications, but the rejections from Harvard Business School and Stanford Graduate School of Business in particular made him question whether he should even try to apply again.
+When we met Ed Redden last year, he had submitted six failed applications.
+But the rejections from Harvard and Stanford GSB in particular made him question whether he should even try to apply again.

 Yet, he was a compelling candidate.
-He graduated with a degree in chemical engineering from Notre Dame University in 2013 and has spent the past five years working for General Electric Co. in a variety of roles with increasing responsibility.
+He graduated with a degree in chemical engineering from Notre Dame University in 2013.
+Redden has spent the past five years working for General Electric Co. in a variety of roles with increasing responsibility.
 He leads a group of more than 55 employees across five manufacturing product lines for GE.

 Doubts About Reapplying